citizen12/simpleblogtemplate/README.md

-# Start a F**king Blog!
+Wes Osborne

-Repo for the startafuckingblog.com website
+Repo for the wesosborne.com website